 So, here's my Just Three -

-#1 - Finish the first #!@& quilt.
-Like, quilted, bound, finished.
-Don't get me wrong - I think this quilt is sooo pretty.
-See?
 The problem is that it's just taking me forever.
 And it's taking me so long that I don't want to sew very much because I *have* to finish these before I can do anything else.
 So I need to finish.

 #2 - Start the next #!@& quilt.
 I'll take any definition of start, including thinking about cutting fabric.